Real Talk: I don't want to help Music Teachers solve problems as they come up...

 For the most part, people do not care about you.

 They care about what you can do for them.

 Almost every private music teacher website looks the same:

 “My name is John Smith and I have a BA in Tuba Performance from Really Good Tuba School.
 I also have an MA from Even Better Tuba School.
 I studied with Dr. Frank Furter, Julius Caesar, and Dr. Tuba McGee.
 I have been teaching for 8 years and I enjoy teaching students of all ages and strive to make tuba a fun and enjoyable experience.”

 Sounds a little ridiculous written out like that, right?
 But that’s what most parents will read because they don’t know any of the people that you studied under and don’t really care what your degrees are or what school that you went to.

-They already assumption is that you are skilled in trained in what you do.
+They already assume that you are a skilled and trained music teacher.